 That leaves the ordinary cleaners who are figuratively and literally “stuck in the middle” (between the value cleaners and the extraordinary cleaners).

 Just like Kmart and Sears and even Macy's and J.C.
 Penney, ordinary cleaners have no idea who their customers are, what their needs are and how to serve them.

 All they know is that they must somehow survive and, in order to survive, they must become “all things to all people”.

 They believe that they can simultaneously care for garments that you’re really fussy about, garments that you’re less fussy about, and garments that you're least fussy about.
 And that they can do all this using the exact same personnel, procedures, processes, technologies, equipment and facilities and the exact same pricing structure.

 In these days of limited resources, growing competition and increasing specialization, that’s a rather quaint and possibly doomed notion.

-Just ask Kmart, Sears, Macy’s and JC Penney how they’re doing!
+Just ask Kmart and Sears and even Macy's and J.C.
+Penney how they’re doing!